trejkev/Kevin---Trejos---Concurrente---2022---I/tareas/tetris_solver_mpi_and_omp/README.md

 Results analysis of the comparison can be found in this link: https://github.com/trejkev/Kevin-Trejos-Concurrente-2022-I/tree/main/tareas/tetris_solver_omp/report

+Now that we are using a hybrid methodology, depth 0 is executed by processes using MPI, while depth 1 is using OpenMP, both with block mapping.

 ## Running the code:

   1. Make sure you are using a computer with the following libraries and modules up and working: